 FINANCES The estimated range of additional revenue is from \$300,000 to \$400,000 annually.
 ACADEMICS For those students priced out of the residence hall, they may find less expensive housing nearby.
 For those who can't, a considerable increase in commuting time may impact their academic performance and engagement.
 STUDENT EXPERIENCE The increase in the dorm rate may increase students' debt load.
 FUNDRAISING n/a ALUMNI EXPERIENCE n/a REPUTATION n/a OTHER INTANGIBLES If more students opt to live off-campus as a result of the increased dorm rates, it could negatively impact the sense of community that is built by having so many first-year students reside in the dorm.
 RISKS AND MITIGATING FACTORS The residence hall primarily serves first-year students.
 After the first year, students are required to look for off-campus housing.
 The risk is that first-year students will choose not to live in the dorm if rates are increased, either because they can no longer afford to or because they can find less expensive options elsewhere.
 To mitigate this impact, Cooper will continue to provide aid to those who demonstrate financial need.
 For those who can afford it, we believe the value of living in campus housing for a student's first year is likely to outweigh the increased cost.
 We will monitor the impact of higher prices and adjust as appropriate.
-IS THE DECISION REVERSIBLE Yes CONCLUSION The dorm rate will be increased to reflect the current market rate beginning in FY 2020.
+IS THE DECISION REVERSIBLE Yes CONCLUSION Although initially recommended by the FEC, the Board-based on its own review and community feedback-agreed not to increase the dorm rate beyond normal inflationary adjustments at this time.
+This initiative can be considered in the future if other initiatives do not materialize as planned.